grafana/grafana/README.md

 __A__: Kibana 3 does not work like previous versions of Kibana.
 To ease deployment, the server side component has been eliminated.
 Thus __the browser connects directly to Elasticsearch__.
 The default config.js setup works for the webserver+Elasticsearch on the same machine scenario.
-Do not set it to http://localhost:9200 unless your browser Wnd elasticsearch are on the same machine
+Do not set it to http://localhost:9200 unless your browser and elasticsearch are on the same machine

 __Q__: How do I secure this?
 I don't want to leave 9200 open.
 __A__: A simple nginx virtual host and proxy configuration can be found in the sample/nginx.conf